 - Depression, anxiety, and personality disturbances are all associated with marijuana use.
 Marijuana compromises the ability to learn and remember information.
 Therefore, the more you use marijuana, the more likely you are to fall behind in accumulating intellectual, job, or social skills.

 - Marijuana’s adverse impact on memory and learning can last for days or weeks.
 In a study of 129 college students, researchers found that among heavy users, those who smoked the drug at least 27 of the preceding 30 days, critical skills related to attention, memory, and learning were significantly impaired, even after they had not used the drug for 24 hours.

 - Long-term marijuana use is addictive for some people—that is, they use the drug compulsively even though it often conflicts with family, school, work, and recreational activities.
-According to the Office of National Drug Control Policy, of the 7 million Americans suffering from illegal drug dependence or abuse, 60 percent of abusers are dependent on marijuana.

 - Marijuana contains more than 50 percent more carcinogenic tars than tobacco and can cause severe lung damage.
 The fact that users hold marijuana smoke in their lungs for as long as possible means that the potential for damage is greatly increased.
 Sore throats, bronchitis, emphysema, and lung cancer are found in heavy users, as is a decreased immunity to viral infection.

 - Marijuana is hard to stop.
 Along with craving, withdrawal symptoms can make it hard for long-term marijuana smokers to stop using.
 People trying to quit report nervousness, irritability, sleep disruption, anxiety, and upset stomach.
 They also display aggression on psychological tests, peaking approximately one week after last using the drug.